-We don’t eat them very often, but when the family is in the mood for waffles we often make Malted Waffles.
-Malted Waffles are just regular waffles with malted milk powder in the batter.
-Update: Daughter is a teenager now and she does make them often!
+We don't eat them very often, but when the family is in the mood for waffles we often make Malted Waffles.
+They are just regular waffles with malted milk powder in the batter.

 I've tried a few different recipes over the years and this one, adapted from Baked Explorations, is our favorite.
 Usually only two of us are eating waffles, so my version makes a smaller batch.